Eating cruciferous veggies can lead to gas, but there are ways to minimize discomfort.

 Listening to Feedback from Your Gut

 Keep a two-week “brassica log.”
 Note cooking method, portion size, and any belly feedback within six hours.
-Patterns emerge fast: some people tolerate two cups of pressure-cooked cauliflower yet bloat on raw arugula.
+Patterns emerge fast: some people tolerate a generous serving of pressure-cooked cauliflower yet bloat on raw arugula or cabbage slaw.
 Adjust, repeat, and enjoy the greens without social side-effects.

 Gradual Introduction: A Smart Move